techish-io/was/README.md

 # was-cookbook

-The wlp cookbook installs and configures the WebSphere Application Server
+The was cookbook installs and configures the WebSphere Application Server

 ## Supported Platforms